Kurama (YuYu Hakusho): Casting

 Kurama was Megumi Ogata's first voice-acting role.
 She stated that while auditioning it was a requirement by the anime's production company that the character's voice sound like a 17-year-old male but also like that of a member of Takarazuka Revue, an all-female musical theatre group that portrays both men and women.
+Ogata read the manga to have an idea of the character and thus be faithful to Togashi's work.
+Ogata said Kurama both cold and lonely due to his wisdom.
+In contrast to his past life, Ogata finds the human Kurama to be more kind in a similar fashion to a person the voice actress met and thus tried voicing him like person.
+Nevertheless, voicing a male character was difficult for Ogata which led to assistance from director Noriyuki Abe.

 Shigeru Nakahara takes over the role of Kurama for his demon form.
+Nakahara said there were many directors who would give the approval as long as there was emotion in it.
+Even when the lines were a bit off, he was sometimes told his performance was good.
+Before YuYu Hakusho, he used to played cheerful boys and good-natured young men, so the role of the fox demon Kurama was an unusual job.
+And After the demon fox, he started getting more villainous roles.

-For the English adaptation, John Burgmeier voices Kurama in the TV series and first film from the Funimation dubs, Candice Moore in the TV Series from the Animax Asia dub, Chris Orbach for the second film in Central Park Media dub, and David Hayter in the first film from the Anime Works dub.
+For the English adaptations, John Burgmeier voices Kurama in the TV series and first film from the Funimation dubs, Candice Moore in the TV Series from the Animax Asia dub, Chris Orbach for the second film in Central Park Media dub, and David Hayter in the first film from the Anime Works dub.
+Burgmeier said one of his favorites involving YuYu Hakusho was the Dark Tournament where he was told he had to pull his "scariest voice" for one scene in as he reveals his demon persona for the first time in the television series.
+This led to jokes among his works about how his tone would appeal to high school girls series.

-Kurama was also portrayed by Hiroki Suzuki and Jun Shison in the TV drama.
+Kurama was also portrayed by Hiroki Suzuki in the stage play and Jun Shison in the TV drama.
+Shison said that Kurama had a notable beauty and liked his fight scenes with Karasu and thus enjoyed the ones from the live-action.